Rezmason/Golems/README.md

 What's not in Golems
 --------------------

 I suspect the current version of the library will support eighty to ninety percent of what people want from a Haxe concurrency library.
-Bitcoin miners, bioinformatics lab technicials and AI researchers might prefer if Golems had a richer feature set, such as more nuanced communications between threads or shared memory.
+Bitcoin miners, bioinformatics lab technicians and AI researchers might wish that Golems had a richer feature set, such as more nuanced communications between threads or shared memory.
 I'd point them to another library, *if there was one*.

 Maybe Golems will become that library.
-I'm not only open to contributions, I would in fact like someone else maintain it, preferably someone who uses concurrency more frequently than I do, or who is more actively involved in the Haxe community than I am.
+I'm not only open to contributions, I would in fact like someone else to maintain it, preferably someone who uses concurrency more frequently than I do, or who is more actively involved in the Haxe community than I am.

 License